Amit-andro/weather-application-dashboard/README.md

 ## Overview

-This weather application provides weather information tailored for different user categories: farmers, event planners, and travelers.
+This application provides weather information tailored for different user categories: farmers, event planners, and travelers.
 Each category has a dedicated dashboard that displays current weather details, a 7-day weather forecast, and various weather-related statistics.

 ## Features